Upon conditional acceptance, final files should be submitted through ScholarOne. Please adhere to the file checklist below.

 - Do not use Equation Editor for simple math functions, Greek characters, etc. Instead, use the Symbol font for special characters.

-- Write out et al. to all author names for in-text citations with 3 authors or less (use et al. only for 4 authors).
+- Write out all author names for in-text citations with 3 authors or less (use et al. only for 4 or more authors).
 Also, spell out all author names in the full reference.

 - Do not place tables and figures within the text.
 Rather, place them sequentially at the end of the text with titles above the tables and figures.
 Tables and figures must also be provided in their original format.